samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> Run 90min Easy-Moderate, RPE 6 and again try to keep your running as
+> Run 90min Easy-Moderate, RPE6 and again try to keep your running as continuous
-> continuous as possible.
+> as possible.

 ## Week 6